integrii/LightningPHP/README.md

 - Libraries ``$this->loadLibrary('')``
 - Configs ``$this->loadConfig('')`` and ``$this->getConfig('')``

-Each type of componet has its own folder at the root level.
+Each type of componet has its own directory at the application root.
 Learn more [on the wiki](https://github.com/integrii/LightningPHP/wiki/Command-List).

 ## Example Application